dastrobu/NdArray/README.md

 ## Pretty Printing

-Multi dimensional arrays can be printed in a human friendly way.
+Multidimensional arrays can be printed in a human friendly way.

 ```swift
 print(NdArray<Double>.ones([2, 3, 4]))